TypeFox/monaco-languageclient/docs/advanced-usage/extended-mode.md

 # Extended Mode

-Extended Mode provides the full VS Code experience in the browser by integrating the complete VS Code services stack with Monaco Editor.
+Extended Mode provides the full VSCode experience in the browser by integrating the complete VSCode services stack with Monaco Editor.
 This mode unlocks advanced IDE features like workspace management, views, panels, and rich extension capabilities that go beyond basic language server integration.

 ## When to Use Extended Mode

 Choose Extended Mode when you need:

 - **Full IDE experience** with explorer, panels, status bars, and views
 - **TextMate semantic highlighting** instead of basic Monarch syntax highlighting
 - **Complete workspace management** with multi-file projects and workspace services
-- **VS Code extension system** with language contributions and rich extensions
+- **VSCode extension system** with language contributions and rich extensions
 - **Advanced editor features** like integrated terminals, problem panels, and search
-- **Complex language integrations** like Langium-based DSLs that require VS Code APIs
+- **Complex language integrations** like Langium-based DSLs that require VSCode APIs

-Extended Mode is essential for Langium language servers and applications that need VS Code-like IDE capabilities.
+Extended Mode is essential for Langium language servers and applications that need VSCode-like IDE capabilities.

 ## Basic Extended Mode Setup